tonyea/lnpoker/README.md

 npm run client-install # package.json command that installs dependencies in client folder
 ```

-2. Create a .env file in root folder of repo
+2. Create a .env file in root folder of repo and input connection credentials for your lightning node.
+See https://dev.lightning.community/guides/installation/

 ```
 PORT=5000